 Tips On Moving Pets

-A pet like a child is a great responsibility and the animal or bird is dependant on you to care for it and protect it.
+A pet like a child is a great responsibility and the animal or bird is dependent on you to care for it and protect it.
 And if a move is stressful for children the pressure is tenfold for a pet that cannot quite comprehend what is happening.
 Often a house filled with strangers, boxes, and din is not just frightening for a pet it can be quite intimidating.

 Before you move you must: